 We need sugar in our blood at all times!

-During our evolution, blood sugar drops were a bigger risk factor to life than having too high blood sugar.
+During our evolution, blood sugar drops were a bigger risk factor than having high levels.
 In other words, starvation was more likely than our chance of finding boxes full of donuts to feast on.

 However, we have only one to lower it — insulin.

-At rest, whenever blood sugar goes lower, the brain senses the drop and signals for the production of the hormones glucagon, adrenaline, cortisol, and growth hormone.
-This signals the liver and blood sugar is increased (4).
+When the brain senses a drop in blood sugar levels, it signals for the production of the 4 hormones – glucagon, adrenaline, cortisol, and growth hormone.
+This, in turn, signals the liver and blood sugar is increased (5).

 The liver does this in two ways:

-The increase in ketone production during periods of fasting evolved to help humans survive periods when food was not freely available.
-Ketones give us another source of energy so we could prioritize glucose stores for the brain and RBCs (5, 6).
+The increase in ketone production during periods of fasting helped our ancestors survive periods when food was not freely available.
+Ketones give us another source of energy so we could prioritize glucose stores for the brain and RBCs (7).

-This means that some people will find it relatively easy to fast, and be able to easily switch to a higher level of fat burning, as well as ketone synthesis and use.
+This means that some people will find it relatively easy to fast.
+And they’ll be able to easily switch to a higher level of fat burning, as well as ketone synthesis and use.

 Stress that doesn’t cause a positive response causes damage.